 In Alex's opinion, the whole argument about 'selling-out' is false because once an artist has made the decision to sell their music for monetary gain at any level - they have already sold out.
 He believes that we have all sold out from the day we are born because this is when we accept a life that revolves primarily around money-making [especially in the West].
 Alex believes that an underground movement will always exist in any scene whilst there are musicians and producers who do not seek fame and, whilst musicians and producers are not recognised by promoters and labels [recognition from the wider public is not required in order for underground producers to maintain a viable career].

-Alex still has possession of some of his very first recordings made in 1990 of him using the process described above with Clyde Stubblefield's Funky Drummer rhythm to create the origins of what would soon become known in London as Jungle music and then later known as Drum and Bass music .
+Alex still has possession of some of the very first recordings he made during 1990/91 using the process described above to create the origins of what would soon become known in London as Jungle music and then later known as Drum and Bass music .